• Skip to primary navigation

 What makes fudgy brownies?

 Velvety chocolate, butter, and eggs create ultra-moist and fudgy brownies.
-Be sure not to overmix the batter and to use room temperature ingredients for the best results.

 Variations